 We don’t take any risks when it comes to your safety on one of our adventures.

-Our company directors attend regular medical training courses and we travel with an extensive remote medical kit in any areas that require it.
+Our company directors attend regular medical training courses and when a trip is led by one of our directors, we travel with an extensive remote medical kit in any areas that require it.

 We complete proper risk assessments for all of our adventures.
 These are based on a military-designed series of protocols and are in line with BS 8848, the British Standard for quality management of adventure holidays and expeditions outside the UK.
 Wherever necessary we commission professional, third party country assessments prior to travelling.
 This gives us a current snapshot of the situation in any given country.